If you are applying for Unemployment Benefits online, read this to make sure you do it right.

-You will learn how to make sure ESD decides if you are eligible for Pandemic Unemployment Assistance (PUA) as well as for regular Unemployment Insurance (UI).
+You will learn how to make sure ESD will decide if you are eligible to get Pandemic Unemployment Assistance (PUA) as well as regular Unemployment Insurance (UI).

 Why wouldn't I be eligible to get regular UI?

 It depends.
 Not everyone is eligible to get regular UI.
-You will not be eligible for UI if, for example, you were self-employed, or an independent contractor.
+You will not be eligible to get UI if, for example, you were self-employed (you worked for yourself, not for an employer), or an independent contractor.
 But you may still be eligible to get other types of unemployment benefits!

 Why do I need to know this?

 A software bug has been keeping some people applying for unemployment benefits from applying for (and getting) PUA benefits.
-They are not being considered for benefits they could be getting.
+You may not be considered for benefits you could be getting.

 Doesn't ESD automatically determine my eligibility for all types of unemployment benefits at once?

-No. If you are denied on your claim for regular Unemployment Insurance, they do not automatically evaluate your eligibility for PUA.
-You actively need to apply for PUA through your SAW/e-services account.
+No. If you are denied on your claim for regular Unemployment Insurance, they do not automatically decide your eligibility for PUA.
+You actively need to apply for PUA through your SecureAccess Washington (SAW)/e-services account.